magneticio/vamp.io/content/documentation/troubleshoot.md

 The Vamp hello world quickstart is a self contained testing place.
 If you run into problems or unexpected behaviour, we advise that you clear everything out and reinstall.

 1. Stop all running containers - for example using `docker ps | awk '{print $1}' | xargs docker stop 2>/dev/null`
-- Clean up  your docker environment (remove stopped containers, dangling images and volumes)
+- Clean up  your docker environment (remove stopped containers, dangling images and volumes).
 - Restart docker machine using `docker-machine restart`.
 - Reinstall [Vamp hello world](/documentation/installation/hello-world/).